nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 > **Local data**
 >
-> For those working on data sets located on the local server, use the `--server=` option, for example:
+> For those working on data sets located on the local server, use the `--server=` option.
+For the ELVES data, the channels are defined as `CH[1-3]`, so we specify this as well, for example:
 > ```
 > query_fdsn_stdb --server=http://seiscomp.geo.vuw.ac.nz -N 3O -S EL23A -C 'CH*' EL23A
 > ```